sablier-labs/v2-core/README.md

 ## Background

 Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
-In the context of Sablier,, streaming means the ability to make payments by the second.
+In the context of Sablier, streaming means the ability to make payments by the second.

-Currently, the protocol offers a type of stream called a lockup stream, in which the stream creator locks up a specified amount of ERC-20 assets in a contract.
-Subsequently, the contract begins gradually allocating the assets to the intended recipient, who can claim the assets as they become available.
+The protocol features a type of stream called a lockup stream, in which the sender locks up a specified amount of ERC-20 assets in a contract.
+Subsequently, the contract progressively allocates these assets to the designated recipient, who can access them as they become available.
 The streaming rate is influenced by various factors, including the start and end times, as well as the total amount of assets locked up.

 ## Install